ShreyBiswas/GreyLiteratureClassifier/README.md

 On subsequent calls, these flags can be removed.

-To use custom paths to data folders/files, use the `--irrelevant-path`, `--synopses-path`, `spreadsheet-path`, or `studies-path` parameter to override --use-default-paths.  \
+To use custom paths to data folders/files, use the `--irrelevant-path`, `--synopses-path`, `spreadsheet-path`, or `studies-path` parameter to override `--use-default-paths`.  \
+If `--use-default-paths` is not set, unspecified paths will be skipped.  \
-To override --use-default-paths to skip any of these phases, set its path to None.
+To skip part of the process when using `--use-default-paths`, explicitly set the path to `None`.

 For example:
 ```bash